nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### 5.5.
 Storage Component

-The `Storage` component is responsible for the saving and loading of program data from and to its data files.
+The `Storage` component is responsible for the saving and loading of program data to and from its data files.
 The following class diagram illustrates the structure of this component:

 ![Class Diagram](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/AY2122S2-CS2113T-T10-3/tp/master/docs/ClassDiagrams/Storage.puml)

-Storage is an interface supporting write/read data to/from computer storage:
+* `Storage` is an interface supporting the reading and writing of data to a file.
-* Storage interface is implemented by JsonStorage in Mod Happy, which will read and load data to and from json format.
+* `Storage` is implemented by `JsonStorage`, an abstract class that reads and writes objects to a file in JSON format.
-* ListStorage can save a ArrayList of any class that extends Object in json format, and read them back into corresponding objects.
-(E.g. ModuleListStorage, TaskListStorage inherit from ListStorage)
+* `ListStorage` is an abstract class inheriting from `JsonStorage`, which is specifically used for the serialisation and deserialisation of `ArrayList` instances. `ModuleListStorage` and `TaskListStorage` both inherit from `ListStorage`.
   <br><br><br>

 ## 6. Implementation

 This section describes some details on how some features are implemented.

 <br>

 ### 6.1.
 Edit Feature